About UNDP in Ukraine

 Since 1993 UNDP has assisted the government of Ukraine in developing solutions for the transition from a planned to a market economy and for establishing democratic systems.
 UNDP’s engagement and partnership with national and sub-national institutions has been a catalyst for laws and policies as well as strengthening institutions in preparing the country for deeper global integration.

 UNDP has strengthened the capacities of the state and civil society institutions to engage effectively in policy reform, legislative and enhanced regulatory processes.
-This includes the pension and social sector reforms, Ukraine’s accession to the World Trade Organization, new environmental policies as well as reforming the legal framework and improving access to justice and rule of law.
 Special efforts were made to strengthen civil society to engage actively in the development process.
-UNDP has supported the country in formulating, implementing and monitoring of MDG-based national development policies and strategies, centered on inclusive growth.
 Gender equality and women’s empowerment is another area where the work of UNDP has been recognized by national partners and civil society organizations.

 Who are the decision makers?